opendp/opendp/docs/source/api/user-guide/utilities/index.rst

 Utilities
 =========

-Aside from the constructors, there are very few remaining library interfaces.
+There are few utilities that may be useful.

-The typing module aids in managing the data types used at each step in the computation chain.
+* Use the :doc:`typing` module to manage the data types in the computation chain
-There are also binary and exponential search algorithms for finding a free parameter in a computation chain.
+* Use :doc:`parameter-search` to find free parameters in a computation chain
+* Use :doc:`serialization` to transformation OpenDP objects into strings, and back to objects

 .. toctree::
-    :titlesonly:
+    :hidden:

     typing
     parameter-search
+    serialization